carnisj/bcdi/README.rst

 * simulation of diffraction intensity (including noise, detector gaps, displacement fields...)

-* making figures for publication using templates
+* creating figures for publication using templates

 BCDI as a python toolkit